iAmNathanJ/file-pluck/README.md

 ```

-Create key/value pairs like so...
+You can create key/value pairs like so...
 ```node
 'use strict';